ruphy/esame-lab2/README.md

 To compile this application you need:

+* boost-devel
+* python-devel

-* boost-devel, and depending on your distro you might also need devel packages for the following subcomponents:
+Depending on your distro you might also need development packages for the following boost subcomponents:

 * boost-python
 * boost-thread(-mt)
 * boost-random
-* python-devel

 How to compile this application
 -------------------------------